maxio-com/stoplight-platform-developer-docs/docs/basics/Signups.md

 This form of signup is useful for businesses that are of low volume (low number of subscriptions), and it's the fastest to work with since you don't need to integrate a thing.

-For more information about subscriptions, please see the [subscriptions](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405577172749) documentation.
+For more information about subscriptions, please see the [Subscriptions help article](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405577172749).

 You'll see just how simple this method is, but obviously you can't just sign up customers manually forever - there's a great solution for that!